 The capacity markings on the lab bottles indicating capacity have a tolerance level of either ± 5% or ± 10%.
-The International Organization for Standardization (ISO) number 4796-1:2016 does not state any tolerance for the nominal capacity or graduations.
-Because the bottles are not certified or sold as “volumetric measurement devices,” the capacity indicators are for guidance only.
+The International Organization for Standardization (ISO) number 4796-1:2016 does not state any nominal capacity or graduations tolerance.
+Because the bottles are not certified or sold as “volumetric measurement devices,” the capacity indicators should only be used as a general guide.

 You can identify the nominal value by reading it off the bottle.
-We’ve marked the full (working/nominal) capacity as a circular indent in the "shoulder ring" of the GL bottle.
-This is arrangement is specified in the ISO standard 4796-1:2000 "Laboratory glassware -- Bottles -- Part 1: Screw-neck bottles"
+We’ve marked the total (working/nominal) capacity as a circular indent in the "shoulder ring" of the GL bottle.
+This arrangement is specified in the ISO standard 4796-1:2000, "Laboratory glassware -- Bottles -- Part 1: Screw-neck bottles".

-No. Only those bottles manufactured from polypropylene can be autoclaved.
+No. Only bottles manufactured from polypropylene can be autoclaved.

-The maximum permissible operating temperature for a borosilicate glass bottle is +500 °C (short time less than 10 hours).
-Above a temperature of +525 °C the glass begins to soften, and above a temperature of +860 °C it changes to the liquid state.
+The maximum permissible operating temperature for a borosilicate glass lab bottle is +500 °C when used for a short time – less than 10 hours.
+Above a temperature of +525 °C, the glass begins to soften, and above a temperature of +860 °C, the glass changes to a liquid state.

 The starting point is a clear borosilicate 3.3 glass bottle.
 The bottle then undergoes a unique ion diffusion process, creating an amber layer on the glass bottle with good chemical durability.

-None of the standard plastic or glass laboratory bottles have been designed or tested for use with a centrifuge.
-However, 200ml heavy-duty glass centrifuge bottles are available under the KIMAX® brand.
+None of the standard plastic or glass laboratory bottles have been designed or tested with a centrifuge.
+However, the KIMAX® 200mL heavy-duty glass centrifuge bottles made by DWK Life Sciences are suitable for centrifuging.

 Recycling suitability depends on the type or chemical composition of the glass.
 Soda-lime bottles, for example, can be recycled at a standard facility.

-However, you should not dispose of borosilicate laboratory glass bottles (DURAN® / WHEATON® /KIMBLE® KIMAX®) should under no circumstances be disposed of in normal bottle banks, since the high melting point can create problems when mixed with other glass cullet (soda-lime glass) for recycling.
-The customer is responsible for correct disposal.
-This means disposal with general household waste (residual waste) in accordance with the relevant guidelines.
+However, you should not dispose of borosilicate laboratory glass bottles (DURAN® / WHEATON® /KIMBLE® KIMAX®) in normal bottle banks.
+This is because their high melting point can create problems when mixed with other glass cullet (soda-lime glass) for recycling.
+Instead, the customer is responsible for correct disposal, which is with the general household waste (residual waste) following the relevant guidelines and regulations.